-The following summarizes executive benefits and payments that would have been due the CEO and COO/CFO upon termination of employment other than due to a change-in-control occurring on April 1, 2019.
-No other executive officers have an employment agreement with the Company providing for payments to them upon termination of employment other than due to a change in control.
+The following summarizes executive benefits and payments that would have been due the CEO and COO/CFO upon termination of employment occurring on April 1, 2020 other than following a change in control.
+No other executive officer has an employment agreement with the Company providing for payments to them upon termination of employment other than following a change in control.

-] Michael J. Hartnett Daniel A. Bergeron
+Michael J. Hartnett Daniel A. Bergeron

-Death or Disability/Without Cause (1)
+Death or Disability/Termination Without Cause (1)

-Base salary \$ 775,020 \$ 525,000
+Base salary \$ 775,020 \$ 551,250

-Incentive bonus payments 1,937,550 787,500
+Incentive bonus payments 1,937,550 826,875

-Other payments 456,984 82,414
+Other payments 470,984 80,808

-Stock options vested and value upon termination (2) 8,015,000 2,757,720
+Stock options vested and value upon termination 2,574,400 965,290

-Restricted stock vested and value upon termination (3) 12,075,555 4,450,950
+Restricted stock vested and value upon termination 10,978,000 4,950,000

-Total \$ 23,260,109 \$ 8,603,584
+Total \$ 16,735,954 \$ 7,374,223

-With Cause/Voluntary Termination (4)
+Termination With Cause/Voluntary Resignation (2)

 Base salary \$ 387,510 \$ -

-Other payments 228,492
+Other payments 235,492 -

-Total \$ 616,002 \$ -
+Total \$ 623,002 \$ -

-(1) The employment agreements with Dr. Hartnett and Mr. Bergeron provide that in the event of their termination of employment during the initial agreement term (which expires in April 2020) due to their death or disability, or without cause, they will generally be entitled to (i) payment of their base salary for the remaining years of the agreement plus a pro rata portion of their annual bonus, and (ii the continuation of certain benefits for the remainder of the initial agreement term.
-In the event of their termination of employment during a renewal term due to their death or disability, or without cause, they will generally be entitled to (x) payment of their base salary plus a pro rata portion of their annual bonus, and (y) the continuation of certain benefits for the remainder of the renewal term.

-- (2) All unvested stock options granted to Dr. Hartnett and Mr. Bergeron would vest upon their death or disability. - (3) All restrictions associated with restricted stock grants would lapse upon their death or disability. - (4) The employment agreement with Dr. Hartnett provides that in the event of his termination of employment with cause, or by voluntary termination, he will generally be entitled to (i) payment of his base salary and (ii) continuation of certain benefits set forth in his employment agreement for six months following the date of his termination of employment.
+- (1) The employment agreement provides that in the event of his termination of employment due to death or disability, or without cause, (i) he will generally be entitled to (x) payment of base salary for the balance of the 12-month renewal term of the agreement plus a pro rata portion of his annual bonus, and (y) the continuation of certain benefits for the remainder of the renewal term, (ii) all his unvested stock options will vest, and (iii) all restrictions associated with his restricted stock grants will lapse.
+The employment agreement also provides that if its term expires because either the Company or the employee gives notice of nonrenewal at least 90 days prior to the date of the next automatic renewal of the agreement (a) all his unvested stock options will vest, and (b) all restrictions associated with his restricted stock grants will lapse. - (2) The employment agreement with Dr. Hartnett provides that in the event of his termination for cause or his voluntary resignation, he will generally be entitled to payment of his base salary, and continuation of certain benefits set forth in his employment agreement, for six months following the date of his termination.
+The employment agreement also provides that if he voluntarily resigns then (i) all his unvested stock options will vest, and (ii) all restrictions associated with his restricted stock grants will lapse.